KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/combine-front-end-guide/customers-voice.md

 :::info
 - Create a card with the `card`, `card-body`, and `card-text`: https://getbootstrap.com/docs/4.5/components/card/#titles-text-and-links
-- Use `w-100` to make card width 100% in column: https://getbootstrap.com/docs/4.5/utilities/sizing/#relative-to-the-parent
+- Use `shadow` to add shadow toward card: https://getbootstrap.com/docs/4.5/utilities/shadows/
 - Create a section of a customer profile with the `media` class: https://getbootstrap.com/docs/4.5/components/media-object/
 - `rounded-circle` class is used to round off the corners of an image: https://getbootstrap.com/docs/4.5/utilities/borders/#border-radius
 - Change the text color with `text-muted`: https://getbootstrap.com/docs/4.5/utilities/colors/#color